JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ## Configure protected resource

-As mentioned under [component setup](#component-setup), our protected resource will be hosted on Apache reverse proxy itself and can be accessed through `https://test.apache.rp.io/protected`.
-Our protected resource is a simple Python based cgi script that will print request header information.
+As mentioned under [component setup](#component-setup), our protected resource will be hosted on Apache reverse proxy itself.
+It is a simple Python based cgi script that will print request header information. and can be accessed through `https://test.apache.rp.io/cgi-bin/printHeaders.py`.
 Use steps below on Apache host to set up protected resource:

-1. Create directory named `protected` under `/var/www/`
+1. Create script file `printHeaders.py`
     ```
-    mkdir /var/www/protected
-    ```
-2. Create script file `printHeaders.py`
-    ```
-    vi /var/www/protected/printHeaders.py
+    vi /usr/lib/cgi-bin/printHeaders.py
     ```
     with content as below
     ```